Jeff Buckley: Biographical films

-According to Variety, a biopic about Buckley's life, called Everybody Here Wants You, starring Reeve Carney as Buckley, is set to begin filming in autumn 2021.
-It will be Orian Williams's directorial debut and will be released by Culmination Productions.
-It will be co-produced by Buckley's mother, Mary Guibert, and Alison Raykovich, manager of Buckley's estate, and will have access to his music.
+According to Variety, a biographical film, Everybody Here Wants You, starring Reeve Carney as Buckley, was set to begin filming in late 2021.
+It was to be Orian Williams's directorial debut and released by Culmination Productions.
+It was to be co-produced by Buckley's mother, Mary Guibert, and access to his music was approved by Alison Raykovich, manager of Buckley's estate.
+Buckley's mother said "this will be the only official dramatisation of Jeff's story".